deltachat/deltachat-pages/_posts/2025-01-22-webxdc-notifications.md

 ![Webxdc Apps on Android and iOS home screens](../assets/blog/2025-01-homescreen.png)

-Both on Android and iOS you can now add a running webxdc app to your home screen.
+On Delta Chat Android and iOS phones you can now add a running webxdc app to your home screen.
 Tapping a webxdc app on your mobile home screen will directly start it, and everything remains responsive also while offline.
 Remember, there is no HTTP server for webxdc apps.